Remmeauth/remme-core/README.rst

       Retype new UNIX password:

 8. Copy paste commands from the section about where we explained how to install the run the node on Ubuntu 16.04 and 18.04.
+9. Check node did setup correctly, send getting node configurations keys, changing `127.0.0.1` to the the IP address from mail.

 For developers & contributors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~